1540 “me gusta”

 COVID UPDATE JUNE 2021 -- WE ARE ACCEPTING NEW WORKAWAYERS who take COVID seriously, including from overseas.
 California has the lowest COVID transmission rates in the USA.
 Staff here are fully vaccinated, and vaccination is free and easy to do in California.
 If you have not been able to access a clinic where you're coming from but want to get shots here in CA, please let us know.
 More info on possible quarantine requirements when you write to us.

-GENERAL (note that many activities have shut down during the pandemic -- group rental activity is only planned from August 2021 onwards)
+GENERAL (note that many activities were shut down during the pandemic -- large group rental activity is only planned from August 2021 onwards)

 We are a retreat center run by a volunteer community of lay (ie not monastic) Buddhists, with between 10 and 15 people on site full-time, and five times a year the community grows to 40-70 people for multi-day Buddhist events.
 About twice a month we also host rental groups who run their own programs -- our regulars include veterans, permaculture activists, 12-steppers, mindfulness for teens, various religious communities, and college leadership programs including for minority cohorts.
 Many Northern California retreat centers are too expensive and inaccessible for many groups -- we are fortunate to have been able to set up a retreat space that is affordable for all.